bachmeil/embedrdoc/index.md

 # More Examples

 The examples above were too basic to be practical.
-Here are some examples that demonstrate more useful functionality.
+Here are some more substantial examples.

 ## Passing a Matrix From D to R